the-turing-way/the-turing-way/governance/community-calls/20240131-onboarding.md

  ## Notes

+* What are people interested in learning more about?
+(Taken from Zoom)
+    * Future events and collaborations
+    * Learn more about The Turing Way project!
+    * How to create a new chapter
+    * More about the Turing Way
+    * How to get involved
+    * Making contributions to the TTW community  work
+    * Contributing or linking resources from other Turing projects and working with TW on co-creation of new resources
+    * The Turing Way structure and how to get more actively involved
 *  Backgrounds: library science, bioinformatics, ai/ml, medical data
 * interests: how to contribute, how to learn more
 * all call links: [https://ttw-book-dash.start.page/](https://ttw-book-dash.start.page/) 🙂